bconf-lang/bconf/SPEC.md

 Syntax: `extends "path/to/base/file.bconf"`

 The `extends` statement inserts the resolved contents of the extended file at its location.
-This means all variables, tags, and other built-ins in the extended file must be processed first, leaving only the final key-value structure to be inserted.
+This means all variables, modifiers, and other built-ins in the extended file must be processed first, leaving only the final key-value structure to be inserted.
 The "last key wins" rule still applies.

 ```bconf
 // base.bconf